 Are you considering adopting a pup?
 If so, browse this list to learn about the top seven dog breeds that shed the most hair.

-That’s because the shedding cannot amount to these breeds’ capability in learning, loyalty, and love.
-Although they require some extra care with hair management, they are some of the best pups to bring home and grow old with.
+Although they require some extra care with hair management, they are some of the best pups to add to your family.

 7 dog breeds that shed the most